coltonworrell/CodeSamples/README.txt

 	elements of those questions.
 I found this to be a very helpful tool for me to learn these concepts, as I find it more comfortable to read these formulas as c++ code than standard mathematical formulas.

- * MyProject2.zip - This project might not be worth as much to look at, and definitely not worth its file size weight.
-It's more or less just the starter project for VR in UE4.
+ * VRScreenshot.png - This is more or less just a screenshot of the starter project for VR in UE4.
 Regardless, it helped me to learn getting started with a VR project and how to set the default settings.
 I also change an element of the walkable area to include the walls so I could hop up on them.
 I then compiled the project and uploaded it to my Oculus with adb.
 	My goal is to create my vision for my dream house and property within VR when I find the time, but as of now this project just serves to show that I have indeed at least tampered with VR.

  * Queen.cs - This file was for a final project in my math class on combinatorial game theory.
 The goal was to create a digital version of the board game Amazons, and then make AI for that game.
 This file contains